VAT Calculator

 USD

-Note : This calculator estimates VAT from the rate you enter.
-It does not verify whether a product is taxable, exempt, zero-rated, reverse-charged, or subject to a special local VAT/GST rule.
+The calculator uses standard VAT arithmetic only.
+It does not verify whether a product or service is taxable, exempt, zero-rated, reduced-rated, standard-rated, outside the scope of VAT, reverse-charged, import-related, export-related, or subject to a special local VAT/GST rule.

 Reviewed by: AjaxCalculators Editorial Team